KevinRapa/Lethe/README.md

 The final title is "Lethe".

 To play, just run Lethe.jar.
-Make sure to keep the .jar executable together with the ambience, save, effects, and img folders.
+Make sure to keep the .jar executable together with the ambience, save, desc, effects, and img folders.
 You may move the shortcut wherever you'd like, of course.

 This is a text-based game, or interactive fiction, which bridges the